Presidential Security Regiment

-After 2014 Burkinabé uprising, on 1 November 2014, Lieutenant Colonel Yacouba Isaac Zida – deputy commander of the Regiment of Presidential Security – briefly took over as Acting President following Compaoré's ouster.
+Following the 2014 Burkinabé uprising, on 1 November 2014, Lieutenant Colonel Yacouba Isaac Zida – deputy commander of the RSP – briefly took over as Acting President following Compaoré's ouster.
 Later in the month, Zida was named Prime Minister.
 On 16 September 2015, after its disbandment was recommended, the RSP staged another coup that took Michel Kafando and his government hostage.
-The Army stepped in and Kafando was reinstated on 23 September.
-The Regiment of Presidential Security was disbanded, as previously recommended, on 25 September 2015.
+The Army stepped in, and Kafando was reinstated on 23 September.
+The Presidential Security Regiment was disbanded, as previously recommended, on 25 September 2015.

 History

 Support of Compaoré

 Rising to prominence after Captain Blaise Compaoré seized power in a bloody 1987 military coup, it was involved in several extrajudicial killings on the orders of President Compaoré during the 1990s, functioning as a death squad as well as bodyguards.
-In 1990, the medical student and youth activist David Boukary was tortured to death by the RSP.
+In 1990, the medical student and youth activist Dabo Boukary was tortured to death by the RSP.
 In 1998, David Ouedraogo – the driver of the President's brother François Compaoré – was murdered, which triggered an investigation by the journalist Norbert Zongo, the most prominent government critic in the country at the time.
 On 13 December 1998 the burnt bodies of Zongo, his brother Ernest, Ablassé Nikiema and Blaise Ilboudo were found in Sapouy, riddled with bullets.
 Initially dismissing the murders as a "tragic accident", the government was eventually forced by public pressure to appoint an investigation.

 The Independent Commission of Inquiry found that Ouedraogo had been tortured to death by soldiers of the RSP in their barracks because of accusations that he had stolen from the President's brother, and that Norbert Zongo and the other three had been likewise killed by the RSP.
 Compaoré subsequently promised a reorganization of the RSP, and several of its soldiers were arrested, among them Marcel Kafando, who was the unit's commander at the time of the murders.
 By 2006, however, all had been acquitted or had their charges dropped.